garvit-exe/Algorithm-Visualiser-Practice--Demo-/README.md

 - Enter data (comma-separated) in the input field.
 - Click the "Visualize" button.

-Watch the algorithm in action as it sorts the data, and visualize each step.
+Watch the algorithm in action as it sorts the data, and visualizes each step.

 ## Supported Algorithms